-New Server Management ScriptsEver since we first released Neo4j server we’ve used 3rd party libraries and scripts to help users manage the service.
-Unfortunately both of the 3rd party wrappers we’ve used have been painful for everyone concerned.
-So late in the 1.4 release cycle we switched out those wrappers and provided much simpler bash (if you’re on a Unix variant) and command scripts (if you’re on Windows) instead – much nicer!
+New Server Management ScriptsEver since we first released the Neo4j server, we’ve used 3rd party libraries and scripts to help users manage the service.
+Unfortunately, both of the 3rd party wrappers we’ve used have been painful for everyone concerned.
+So late in the 1.4 release cycle, we switched out those wrappers and provided much simpler bash (if you’re on a Unix variant) and command scripts (if you’re on Windows) instead – much nicer!

 Ready to go!The 1.4 GA release is now available through our download page, and the components have been pushed out to the Maven central repository.
 Remember, we always value your feedback over on the community mailing list, but in the meantime we wish you all happy hacking!
 Want to learn more about graph databases?
 Click below to get your free copy of O’Reilly’s Graph Databases ebook and discover how to use graph technologies for your application today.
 Download My Ebook

 Reach out and connect with the Neo4j staff.Stackoverflow